Skip to content

 The Zambian Kwacha went through a reform in 2012.
 The old Kwacha (ZMK) became obsolete, and the New Kwacha (ZMW) came into force.
 One new kwacha equals 1000 old kwachas, dropping three zeroes from the banknotes.

-Make sure that you only accept Zambian Kwacha banknotes dated 2012 and later.
-Don’t accept the high denomination banknotes of the old series (1992 to 2012).
+Make sure that you only accept Zambian Kwacha banknotes dated 2024 onwards.

-Any banknotes of more than 100 kwacha or any banknotes dated before 2012 are old Zambian kwacha banknotes and are worthless.
-The Zambian kwacha banknotes in use are 2, 5, 10, 20, 50 and 100 ZMW.
+Any banknotes worth more than 500 kwacha or are dated before 2024 are old Zambian kwacha banknotes and are worthless.
+The Zambian kwacha banknotes in use are 10, 20, 50, 100 and 500 ZMW.

-- Some banknotes feature images of Zambia’s remarkable wildlife, including elephants, lions, and birds.
+• The latest banknote series features Zambia’s cultural heritage and remarkable wildlife, including pangolins, antelopes and giraffes.
 These animals reflect the country’s biodiversity and conservation efforts.

 Coins in Zambia

-Many Zambian coins feature images of the country’s fascinating wildlife.
+Many Zambian coins feature images of fascinating wildlife.
 You might spot graceful antelopes, majestic elephants, or the colourful crested crane.

-Zambia’s national emblems, like the African fish eagle and the national flower (the Bougainvillea), often appear on these coins.
+Zambia’s national emblems, such as the African fish eagle and the national flower (Bougainvillaea), often appear on these coins.

 Some coins showcase traditional Zambian patterns and symbols, offering a glimpse into the vibrant tapestry of the country’s diverse cultures.